eyalk11/gpt-linter/README.md

 # mypy-gpt
-Solve mypy errors using guidance and chatgpt!
+Solve mypy errors using guidance and espcially chatgpt.
+We instruct it to solve for us those nagging typing issues!

 # Usage

 ```